Port Antonio, Jamaica – lush greenery and amazing beaches

 After another delicious breakfast with toast and scrambled eggs with fresh fruit we decide to spend our second day at Winnifred Beach because it’s the perfect place to stay a whole day at!
 You can go snorkeling, hiking around the beach, drink some rum and try some local food.
 There are a few food stands and you really have to try some fresh fish.

 At the end of the day we pick a stand and a friendly Jamaican shows us two fishes and askes if he should prepare these for us.
 He points out they catched the fish today.
-We looked at each other and while we were smiling, we say to him we definitely want to try it!
-He steamed the fish and used lots of herbs and the fish was very juicy.
-He served the fish with plantain and veggies.
-So tasty and well prepared!
-We paid for 2 Red Stripes, 2 Rum cokes and two meals 1800JMD, quite cheap.
+Remco and I smiled and we decide we definitely want to try it!

-We find Portland the most beautiful area of Jamaica.
-The nature is amazing, not touristy and nice vibes.
-The area feels more laid back and welcoming than the rest of the island.
-The Jamaican people are friendlier than in Negril and less aggressive when selling stuff.
-Off course there are tourists in Portland, but you don’t see them.
+Portland is for certain the most beautiful area of Jamaica.
+Nature is breathtaking, not touristy and nice vibes.
+The whole area feels more laid back and welcoming than the rest of the island.
+Locals are friendlier than in Negril and less aggressive when selling stuff.
+Off course there are tourists in Portland, but you don’t see them that much.

 - Winnifred beach.
-No entrance fee and good food
+No entrance fee and delicious cheap food.

 - Polish Princess Guesthouse.
-Clean rooms, beautiful surroundings, delicious breakfasts and Barbara is a great host!
+Clean rooms, beautiful surroundings, sights nearby, delicious breakfast and Barbara is a great host!